kernelCruncher/Project-Euler/README.md

 # Project-Euler

-Various Project Euler problems written in Python.
+Solutions to various Project Euler problems written in Python.